openvinotoolkit/openvino_tensorflow/docs/TROUBLESHOOTING.md

 model.predict(input_data)
 ```

-Below is a sample code to freeze and run a Keras model to optimize it further to achieve the best performance using OpenVINO™ integration with TensorFlow.
+Below is a sample code to freeze and run a Keras model to optimize it further to achieve the best performance using **OpenVINO™ integration with TensorFlow**.

 ```python
 import tensorflow as tf